normanormata/norma-normata/_pages/fg.md

 5. Nevertheless, church government is a valid and authentic jurisdiction to which Christians are commanded to submit themselves.
 Therefore the decisions of church officers when properly rendered and if in accord with the Word of God "are to be received with reverence and submission; not only for their agreement with the Word, but also for the power whereby they are made, as being an ordinance of God appointed thereunto in his Word" (Confession of Faith, Chapter XXXI, Section 2).

-## Chapter IV
-The Unity of the Church
+## Chapter IV: The Unity of the Church
 1. Since the church of Christ is one body, united under and in one God and Father, one Lord, and one Spirit, it must give diligence to keep this unity in the bond of peace.
 To this end the church must receive those endued with gifts of Christ as Christ himself, must submit to those whose call to govern in the church has been properly acknowledged, and in particular must learn of those with gifts of teaching the Word of God.
 Further, since every Christian is endued with some gift for the edification of the body, he must minister this gift to the church as a faithful steward.
 Church government must maintain this fellowship in Christ and in the gifts of the Spirit and seek its restoration when it has been disrupted through schism.

 2. It is the right and duty of those who rule in the church of God to maintain order and exercise discipline, for the preservation both of truth and duty.
 These officers and the whole church must censure or cast out the erroneous or scandalous, always observing the requirements of the Word of God, and seeking the honor of Christ's name, the good of his church, and the reclamation of the offender.